TWEFF/OpenWirelessRouterAPI/README.md

 OpenWirelessRouterAPI
 =====================

+This repository has been merged into TWEFF/OpenWireless - please contribute directly to that repository.

 The python REST API for the OpenWireless administrator gateway.
 This is being built to replace the Luci API.